How To Organize Your Purse

 3. Remove Items You Don't Need

 Decide what you want to keep in your purse and remove any items you don't need.
 Throw away things that need to be thrown away, like candy wrappers and expired coupons.
-Set aside items that don't belong in your purse, like a pair of extra makeup sets.
+Set aside items that don't belong in your purse, like an extra makeup set.

 4. Keep What You Use

-Once your purse is cleaned, organize the contents on your purse by keeping what you need.
+Once your purse is cleaned, organize the contents of your purse by keeping what you need.
 This will depend on your needs and how you organize things.
-Items that you should always carry in your purse are:
+Items that you should always carry in your purse are

 How to Organize Your Purse